cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Input:

   alpha - value to be encoded, an octet string
+  A,B=1 - the constants of the Montgomery curve.
-  N - fixed non-square value in Fp.
+  N - a constant non-square value in Fp.

 Output: